xenial-io/Xenial.Blog/_drafts/2018-04-02-how-to-use-the-desktop-brige-to-create-an-appx-package-for-xaf.md

 Okay now we have to find out how to overcome this limitation.
 First of all, we need to change the paths where XAF put's the user generated stuff.
 Second we want to be our application snappy & launch instant, so we want to pre generate the `ModelAssembly.dll`, `Model.Cache.xafml` and `ModulesVersionInfo` file.

-Cause I want the sample to be runnable as a _normal WinForms application_ as well as a _WindowsStore app_ I'll add another project called `Scissors.FeatureCenter.Win10` and cause i don't want to duplicate to much code i add a new project called `Scissors.FeatureCenter.Win.Shared`
+Cause I want the sample to be runnable as a _normal WinForms application_ as well as a _WindowsStore app_ I'll add another project called `Scissors.FeatureCenter.Win10` and cause i don't want to duplicate to much code i add a new [shared project](//docs.microsoft.com/en-us/xamarin/cross-platform/app-fundamentals/shared-projects?tabs=vswin) called `Scissors.FeatureCenter.Win.Shared`

 ![Packaging project: new project win10](/img/posts/2018/2018-04-09-packaging-project-new-project-win10.png)
 ![Packaging project: new project shared](/img/posts/2018/2018-04-09-packaging-project-new-project-shared.png)